jakehannam/Superstore-Data-Analysis/README.md

 </ul>

 ## Next Steps
-If I ever continue this small project or if I did this again, I could possibly fit a curve to the sales distribution and find a probability density function.
+If I ever continue this small project or if I did this again, I could possibly fit a curve to the sales distribution and even find a probability density function.
 Also, it would be interesting to forecast future sales, possibly using the distribution and Monte Carlo simulation.